platform-mesh/iam-service/README.md

 ## Requirements

-The iam-service requires a installation of go.
+The iam-service requires an installation of go.
 Checkout the [go.mod](go.mod) for the required go version and dependencies.

 ## Contributing